hankbao/libreboot/docs/hardware/t60_security.md

 Remove infrared:\
 ![](../images/t60_dev/0040.JPG) ![](../images/t60_dev/0042.JPG)

-Remove cardbus (it\'s in a socket, no need to disable.
+Remove cardbus (it's in a socket, no need to disable.
 Just remove the port itself):\
 ![](../images/t60_dev/0041.JPG)\
 **Rationale:**\
 It has direct memory access and can be used to extract sensitive details (such as LUKS keys).
-See \'GoodBIOS\' video linked at the end (speaker is Peter Stuge, a coreboot hacker).
+See 'GoodBIOS' video linked at the end (speaker is Peter Stuge, a coreboot hacker).
 The video covers X60 but the same topics apply to T60.